 After a few hours of infusing, the plant material can be strained and separated from the oil, leaving you with an infused oil.

-With this method, some trichomes will still be leftover in the remaining material.
+This method will still leave some trichomes in the remaining material.

 The final infusion can then be used in food and recipes, as it has all of the beneficial parts of the cannabis inside.